-William F. House, M.D., D.D.S, is the "Father of Modern Neurotology" and co-founder of the internationally-renowned House Ear Institute in Los Angeles.
+The late great Dr. William House is the "Father of Modern Neurotology" and co-founder, with his brother Howard House, M.D., of the renowned House Ear Institute in Los Angeles.

 Dr. Carol Jackson was fortunate to train with Drs.
-William and Howard House then to work in association with William House, M.D. for a decade in the current Newport Beach offices and at Hoag Presbyterian Hospital.
+William and Howard House and stellar clinicians at the House Ear Clinic.
+She conducted published studies with the researchers there then associated in practice with William House, M.D., at his invitation, for a decade in the current Newport Beach offices and at Hoag Hospital.

 With his devoted wife, June House, R.N., he was a bright light of hope for all to hear around the world.

 Ear & Balance Clinic, Carol Jackson M.D., and Ashley Beko Au.D.